rreece/markdown-memo/README.md

 -   Explain `make html` vs `make ohtml` in the documentation.
 -   Get tables to be normal `\begin{table}[bph]` instead of the `longtable` environment.
 -   References to labels on other pages unfortunately don't work in html.
+-   ~~Add some basic CI.~~
+-   Rewrite a more simple and clean version of the whole thing.

 See also